FAQ

 In the UK:

 • counsellors, psychotherapists and psychologists register with professional bodies and abide by the ethical standards of those professional bodies.
 There is a wide difference in the type of training available to become either a counsellor or psychotherapist, although traditionally psychotherapy was associated with more depth work whilst counselling was seen as a more short-term option.
 These artificial differences are widely no longer seen as valid in the profession.
-Whilst there has traditionally been a hierarchy between counsellors and psychotherapists, the British professional bodies are now working to replace this hierarchical structure with one that recognizes the length of practice and quality of qualification, rather than the title which one works under.
+Whilst there has traditionally been a hierarchy between counsellors and psychotherapists, the British professional bodies are now working to replace this hierarchical structure with one that recognizes the length of practice and quality of qualification, rather than the title under which one works.

 I am a registered counsellor / relation d’aide in the Canton of Geneva.
 I am also a recognized individual member of the Swiss Association for Counselling and am thus entitled to use the specialist title “Counsellor SGfB”.
 In addition, I am a Registered Member of the British Association of Counsellors and Psychotherapists (MBACP) and a Professional Member of the American Counselling Association (ACA).
 I abide by all three associations’ Code of Ethics.